AndreaBedei1/HoloOceanSpawner/README.md

 3. rebuild the Unreal project;
 4. add a `RuntimeRowSpawner` actor to the target level if desired;
 5. configure `Config Path = Content/Config/sonar_rows_runtime.json`;
-6. use the provided templates to create local runtime or population JSON files;
+6. use the provided runtime or population JSON files as your starting point;
 7. run your Python workflow against the already running Unreal instance.

 The spawner can auto-create itself when commands are sent from Python, but placing the actor in the level is the better choice when you want a fixed `ConfigPath` and a repeatable iteration loop.